PythonHacker24/linux-acl-management/docs/source/progress-report/progress-report.md

 ## [27 March 2025]

+On this day, I started writing progress docs as per the instructions of Mahmoud.

 **Here, I needed to rise abobe BeeGFS and study filesystems like NFS which differ in ACL managements.
 So I proposed the following in context to BeeGFS:**

 Okay, so I need to revert from the previous assumptions of BeeGFS.
 I went through its path since I remembered BMI is using BeeGFS and the /mnt was mentioned, which led me to that path.
 I am trying to be as close to BMI's requirements as possible and will try not to divert from that.